Henry Lee IV

-Henry "Black-Horse Harry" Lee IV (28 May 1787 – 30 January 1837) was a biographer and historian, born in Stratford, Virginia, the son of Major-General Henry "Light-Horse Harry" Lee III and Matilda Lee.
+Henry "Black-Horse Harry" Lee IV (28 May 1787 – 30 January 1837) was an American biographer and historian, born in Stratford, Virginia, the son of Major-General Henry "Light-Horse Harry" Lee III and Matilda Lee.
 He was a half-brother of Confederate general Robert E. Lee.
 He was educated at Washington Academy in Lexington, Virginia, and in 1808 graduated from the College of William & Mary.
 (Washington Academy later developed as Washington and Lee University, renamed for Henry's younger half-brother Robert, who served as head of the school after the Civil War, long after Henry studied there.)

 Politics

 Henry Lee IV served as a speechwriter for Andrew Jackson.
 After Jackson won election to the presidency in 1828, Lee, along with Jackson and William Berkeley Lewis, helped write the inaugural address.
 President Jackson rewarded him with a consular appointment to Algeria; the Senate, however, refused the confirmation.

 In his remaining seven years of his life, Henry Lee traveled abroad, dying in Paris, France.